;

 Wisdom teeth are the last to emerge, and let’s be honest—they often get blamed for every problem that affects the mouth.

 While it’s true that they can cause issues, especially when there’s not enough room for them to grow properly, this isn't always the case.
-If they have enough space to come in correctly, they usually don’t cause trouble.
+If they have enough space to come in correctly, they usually don’t cause any trouble.

 Swollen Gums May Just Be a Sign of Wisdom Teeth Coming In